Ayman Kamel

-Ayman Aly Kamel (born September 4, 1965) is an Egyptian diplomat, and the current Assistant Foreign Minister for Asia, Australia, New Zealand, and the Pacific Islands.
-He has previously served as Ambassador of Egypt to Japan from October 2017 to October 2021.
+Ayman Aly Kamel (born September 4, 1965) is an Egyptian diplomat, and the current Ambassador of Egypt to Slovakia.
+He was previously the Assistant Foreign Minister for Asia, Australia, New Zealand, and the Pacific Islands, and served as Ambassador of Egypt to Japan from October 2017 to October 2021.
 He has also served as the First Undersecretary of Foreign Affairs in Egypt, and Consul-General in Sydney.

-Ambassador Kamel has over 35 years of experience as a career diplomat and public service official in various Egyptian missions abroad.
-Previously, he served the Head of the Consular mission in Jordan, where he had been looking after the interests of a community of more than 300 000 Egyptians.
-Prior to this assignment he was Consul and Deputy Chief of mission in several countries including Italy, Mexico and the Sultanate of Oman.
+Ambassador Kamel has over 38 years of experience as a career diplomat and public service official in various Egyptian missions abroad.
+Previously, he served as Head of the Consular mission in Jordan, where he had been looking after the interests of a community of more than 300 000 Egyptians.
+Prior to this assignment he was Consul and Deputy Chief of mission in several countries including Italy, Mexico, and the Sultanate of Oman.

+In November 2024, he was awarded the Order of the Rising Sun, Gold and Silver star, by Emperor Naruhito of Japan, for his role in elevating Egypt-Japan relations to the level of strategic partnership.

 Early life and education

 Ayman Kamel was born in Cairo.
 He was educated in French-language schools, and received a degree of Bachelor of Arts in French Language and Literature in 1986.
 He holds a Diploma in International Relations from Geneva in 1994, as well as several specialized studies certificates in Diplomacy and Negotiations from Georgetown University in the United States, the German Foundation for International Development in Berlin, and the Egyptian Institute for Diplomatic Studies.